CsabaConsulting/Vectara/README.md

 See all related scripts and materials in this repository.
 Future plan: evaluate RAG Fusion how that affects the project (answer quality, latency, ...).
 The final application will be integrated into ThruThink which uses ASP.NET MVC / C# / Azure technology stack, but not open source.
-IN that final deployment I'll be able to open up referred help topics using the meta-data I get back as part of the query results document references.
+In that final deployment I'll be able to open up referred help topics using the meta-data I get back as part of the query results document references.

+In the end the hackathon had an arc of a story which became full circle.
+I thought I may need RAG Fusion, but helping the indexing with extra documents and *"QnA boosting"* resulted in satisfiable outcome with the deployed instance in Render.
+(Earlier queries can be seen in the https://github.com/CsabaConsulting/Vectara/blob/main/QueryCorpus.ipynb and the https://github.com/CsabaConsulting/Vectara/blob/main/QueryCorpusWQnA.ipynb notebooks).